Trump pushes back on reports US will remove China tariffs

 The two sides have been working on an initial "Phase 1" deal that was announced Oct.
 12 but that still isn't final.

-Financial markets in the U.S. and globally rallied Thursday at the prospect of an agreement to wind down the U.S.-China trade fight, but then fell Friday on Trump's comments.
-The Dow Jones industrial average dropped 48 points, or 0.2%, in midday trading.
+Financial markets in the U.S. and globally rallied Thursday at the prospect of an agreement to wind down the U.S.-China trade fight, but then stumbled Friday on Trump's comments before eking out small gains.
+The Dow Jones Industrial Average finished up 6.44 points, or less than 0.1%, after shedding as many as 96 points earlier in the day.

-Trump repeated his claims that China wants a deal more than the United States and that he is happy taking in tariff revenue.
-The president says the tariffs are paid by China, but studies conducted since the tariffs were imposed find that Americans businesses and consumers are paying them.
+Trump repeated his claims that China wants a deal more than the United States and that the United States benefits from extra tariff revenue.
+The president says the tariffs are paid by China, but studies conducted since the duties were imposed find that Americans businesses and consumers are paying them.

 "Frankly, they want to make a deal a lot more than I do," Trump said.
 "I'm very happy right now.
 We're taking in billions of dollars."